Brinda777/careshare-admin/README.md

-It correctly bundles React in production mode and optimizes the build for the best performance.
+duction mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!